Visa-specific document control

 Evaluate how the product handles document chasing, client visibility, notes, deadlines, and records you may need later for audit or complaint handling.
 If the practice still has to do most of the follow-up manually, the system is not carrying enough of the real workload.

 No. Matter is strongest for the workflow around client document management, portal experience, follow-up, and practice control.
-Buyers should still review direct comparisons where incumbents may be stronger in areas outside Matter's current scope.
+Practices should still review direct comparisons where incumbents may be stronger in areas outside Matter's current scope.